zhangyuang/egg-react-ssr/README_en-US.md

 ### Usage

-Both CSR and SSR are unified in usage and take the static `getInitialProps` (similar to Next.js) method for data acquisition.
+Both CSR and SSR are unified in usage and use the static method called `getInitialProps` (similar to Next.js) to fetch data.

 ```js
 function Page(props) {